jtdelval/jtdelval.github.io/index.md

 # About

-I'm a computer science graduate student at [UC San Diego](https://ucsd.edu/)
+I'm a computer science masters student at [UC San Diego](https://ucsd.edu/).
+I previously got my bachlors in Data Science from the same university with a minor in psychology, and I'm interested in Data Science and and Software Engineering as a career.

+Outside of work and academics, I'm an avid fan of magical realist literature, travel, animation, and writing.

 # Projects